-The church of St. Catherine was presumably erected in the years 1310-1370.
-The founder was the Teutonic Order or the parson Nicholas Wolwelin from Sandomierz.
-The construction started from the chancel, then the construction of the naves began, and at the end a tower was erected.
+Construction of the church of St. Catherine was begun in 1285 from the foundation of the then parson Nicholas Wolwelin from Sandomierz.
+Construction began from the chancel, then construction of naves began, which were completed around the middle of the fourteenth century, and finally, perhaps around 1370, a tower was erected.
 In addition, it was increased around 1485.
 In the years 1554-1598 the temple was taken over by Lutherans, then it was used again by Catholics.

 In the central nave and chancel there are stellar vaults with carved bosses, and groin vaults in the aisles.
 The most important monuments of church furnishings are: a complex of 12 apostles sculptures from the second half of the 14th century and the Crucifixion Group from the 16th century.
+Figures of the apostles were placed on corbels, both in the nave and the presbytery.
+They were made of wood, and only the corbels are made of artificial stone.
 A great surprise of the conservation work carried out in the church, was the discovery in 2004 of an enormous wall painting from the fourteenth or fifteenth century, behind the altar.

 Webpage ebrodnica.pl, Kościół farny p.w. św.
 Katarzyny.